fred-d/ProjectBoard/README.md

 projects, their status, and contributors.

 ### Setting up a Development Environment
+ProjectBoard was written in Nodejs with Express and RethinkDB.

 1. Get the codebase `git clone https://github.com/TylerWebDev/ProjectBoard.git`
 2. Enter the newly made directory `cd ProjectBoard/`
 3. Get the necessary dependencies `npm install`